AliBaheri/P3-Writeup/README.md

 ### Model Architecture and Training Strategy

+The project instructions from Udacity suggest starting from a known self-driving car model.
+The diagram below is a depiction of the nVidia model architecture:

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...